Skip to main content

 Letters I Never Sent

-Well, I didn’t really think I’d be writing this today, but my heart suddenly feels heavy.
+Well, I didn’t really think I would be writing this today, but my heart suddenly feels heavy.
 Strange, right?
 It wasn’t supposed to.
 Because honestly, today was a good day.
 I went downtown all by myself just to wander around.
 Window shopping?
 Kinda underrated, it's actually a whole vibe.
 And yes, I did end up buying something for myself.
 Maybe I’ll show it off someday.

 There’s a different kind of peace that comes from going out alone.
 It’s like the outside noise dims just enough for you to finally hear what’s going on inside.
 And just when I thought all those old feelings had lost their place, they came rushing back the moment I had space to feel.
 Not one at a time either.
 They arrive like a whole emotional flash mob.